Children's groups

 Price: €3.70

-As the exhibition rooms cannot accommodate an entire class, the museum offers a workshop tour led by two mediators: while thefirst group tours the museum, the second participates in a workshop.
+Since the exhibition halls cannot accommodate an entire class, the museum offers a guided tour combined with a workshop led by two docents: while thefirst group tours the museum, the second takes part in a workshop.

-Visit: Discover the history of World War II, the Resistance, and deportation through the museum's collections and immerse yourself in the daily life of the French people in the early 1940s.
+Tour: Discover the history of World War II, the Resistance, and the deportations through the museum’s collections, and get a glimpse into the daily lives of the French people in the early 1940s.

-Workshop: How to read a poster, how to decode an image?
-How to perceive the messages they convey?
-Through a decoding exercise, students examine how Vichy uses images and words to spread its ideology.
+Workshop: How do you read a poster?
+How do you interpret an image?
+How do you understand the messages they convey?
+Through an analysis exercise, students explore how the Vichy regime used images and words to spread its ideology.

 Duration: 2.5 hours (1 hour 15 minutes tour, 1 hour 15 minutes workshop) - Mondays, Tuesdays, Thursdays, and Fridays